course-details-portlet

 - Voluntary mid-term review

-- Submission deadline by email: Group-leader deliver the full book-project by email to supervisor.
+- Submission deadline by email: Selected responsible (by the group) deliver the full book-project by email to supervisor.

 Compulsory assignments